Yaroshvitaliy/cra-widgets-builder/README.md

 ### `yarn docs:api`

 Generates documentation of the API and saves it in `docs/api.md` file.\
-Based on JSDoc markup comments of the code.
+Based on JSDoc markup comments in the code.

 ## Learn More